Northern Kwakwaka'wakw First Nations:

 Developed web pages for First Nation organizations to communicate with community members and third parties.

-Created a web presence for local businesses and artists: The Culture Shock Interactive Gallery of Alert Bay, BC. features cultural experiences and art based on the Kwakwaka'wakw traditions of west coast Canada.
-Local artist Sean Whonnock works in cedar, stone, and precious metals.
+Created a web presence for local businesses and artists: Local artist Sean Whonnock works in cedar, stone, and precious metals.
+Lillian Hunt offers cultural walking tours of historic Alert Bay.

 Planning team facilitation and trade-off analysis